harbidel/cu-cat/CONTRIBUTING.rst

 ^^^^^^^^^^^^^^^^^^^^

-After pushing your commits to your remote repository, you can use the Github “Compare & pull request” button to submit your branch code as a PR targeting the skrub repository.
+After pushing your commits to your remote repository, you can use the Github “Compare & pull request” button to submit your branch code as a PR targeting the cu_cat repository.

 Integration
 ^^^^^^^^^^^